ytdl-patched/ytdl-patched/README.md

     --prefer-insecure                Use an unencrypted connection to retrieve information about the video (Currently
                                      supported only for YouTube)
-    --add-header FIELD:VALUE         Specify a custom HTTP header and its value, separated by a colon ":".
+    -H, --add-header FIELD:VALUE     Specify a custom HTTP header and its value, separated by a colon ":".
 You can use this option multiple times
     --bidi-workaround                Work around terminals that lack